si-meone/DiskSpaceInformer/README.md

 Find where all your disk space has gone - works on mac, linux and windows:

-prequisite is Java 1.6 (web browser plugin is useful) or above (uses nio2).
+prequisite is Java 1.6 (web browser plugin is useful.

 run instructions further down - you can run it in two clicks